benjbuch/octo_waffle/part_01-basic_interactions.md

 ## Getting Help

-No need to say, there are probably very few questions and problems that another person has not yet dared asking on the internet.
+Needless to say, there are probably very few questions and problems that another person has not yet dared asking on the internet.
 Some suggestions are listed on [https://www.r-project.org/help.html](https://www.r-project.org/help.html#r-help-on-the-internet).